 University Law School in Washington D.C.

-Each of the new participating jurisdictions are looking to identify a racial disparity within their local criminal justice system and are working on a policy reform that could reduce or eliminate that disparity without any change in law or legislative enactment.
-The four previous jurisdictions:
+Each jurisdiction looks to identify a racial disparity within their local criminal justice system and works on a policy reform that could reduce or eliminate that disparity without any change in law or legislative enactment.

 The Delaware task force has focused its reform efforts on the disproportionate number of African Americans that are subject to probation violations.